jamesopstad/react-sync-reducer/README.md

 </Reducer>
 ```

-### Use the useDispatch and useSelector hooks in your components
+### Use the returned useDispatch and useSelector hooks in your child components

 ```tsx
 function DispatchComponent() {